 Whether the circuit breaker buzzing is caused by a circuit failing to trip or a loose electrical connection, the first and only step to fixing it is to call an experienced electrician.
 Fire and electrocution are very real possibilities, and you don’t want to mess around with live wires and dangerous currents.

-For help resolving the issue quickly and safely, call Hoffman Electrical at 866-238-3243866-238-3243 as soon as possible for a circuit breaker repair or replacement.
-Our 24/7 emergency service ensures a quick response day or night.
+For help resolving the issue quickly and safely, call Hoffman Electrical & A/C at 866-238-3243866-238-3243 as soon as possible for a circuit breaker repair or replacement.
 We have served the Tampa and St. Petersburg area with professionalism and integrity since 1989.